airscripts/assets/README.md

 Contributions and suggestions about how to improve this project are welcome!

 ## Support
-If you want to support my work you can do it following me, leaving a star, sharing my projects or also with the links below.
+If you want to support my work you can do it by following me, leaving a star, sharing my projects or also donating at the links below.
 Choose what you find more suitable for you:

 <a href="https://sponsor.airscript.it" target="blank">